 - Opportunity to use the money for a variety of major expenses

-- Fast decision, often within a couple business days, if not sooner.
+- Fast decision, often within a couple of business days, if not sooner.
 Discover Personal Loans offers same-day decisions in most cases.

 Discover also has 100% U.S.-based loan specialists available to answer any questions.